VXallset/my_readme/README.md

 # My Readme Files

+__I BELIEVE NOBODY LIKES 'DIRTY WORK'!__

-A collection of the guidance to use some tools/software/methods and their environment setting.
+So I created this repository to meke the 'dirty work' can be easily handled.
+This is a collection of the guidance to use some tools/software/methods and their environment setting.

 Now in this repository, we have the following topics: